Types

 User-defined types

-Currently, FunC has no support for defining types except for the type constructions described above.
+Currently, FunC does not support defining custom types beyond the type constructions described above.

 Type width

-As you may have noticed, every value of a type occupies some number of stack entries.
-If it is the same number for all values of the type, this number is called type width.
-Polymorphic functions can currently be defined only for types with fixed and known in advance type width.
+Every value in FunC occupies a certain number of stack entries.
+If this number is consistent for all values of a given type, it is called the type width.
+At the moment, polymorphic functions can only be defined for types with a fixed and predefined type width.